Employer Insights

 Tracking OFLA and Other Accrued Time Off

 With the new updates and OFLA expansions, tracking accrued time off and the usage of that time off or leave is essential.
 Time and attendance software helps review and approve time-off requests effortlessly.
-It also helps track employees paid or unpaid time off balances.
+It also helps track employees' paid or unpaid time off balances.
 While leave management software or solutions are able to track the more nitty-gritty details and help ensure compliance with FMLA, OFLA, and any other state-specific leave laws.

 Using a payroll and HR company like GNSA can help institute and streamline processes and achieve compliance as well.
 Employers can also go a step further by subscribing to a labor law poster service as well, for easy, minimal-risk compliance.